rosco-m68k/cpm68k/README.md

 To start under mame: ./sbc rosco_classicv2 -quik ../rosco-cpm68k/boot/target/boot.bin -debug

 This assumes mame stored at the same directory level as rosco-cpm68k and the command issued from the mame directory.
+Running mame on my PC is slower than the hardware (it reports a 68010 running at 3.7MHz), so I suggest immediately setting a breakpoint at 15000 ("bp 15000") and start execution ("go").
+Mame will then stop at the cpm entry point (15000 or "cpm" in CPM15000.MAP).

 At the time of writing:
 - screen print messages are called in the bios, but nothing appears on the screen.
 I assume this could be either a) a trivial trap mapping error in the bios or b) somehow I've trashed the rosco standard libraries between 400 and 2000 ..